Suleiman19/Android-Material-Design-for-pre-Lollipop/README.md

 Demonstrates animation similar to the Google+ app.
 The toolbar and Floating Action Button (FAB) hide upon scrolling down, and translate back up when scrolled up.

 Plus the FAB greets users with a grow animation upon entrance.

+NOTE: I've used my own implementation for a FAB (Check myfab.xml).